 Why would you seek counselling?

-A death of a close relative.
+Death of a close relative.
 A relationship breakup.
 Debt management.
-Bullying in the work place.
+Bullying in the workplace.
 These issues need advice.
 Guidance is more appropriate than looking at patterns of behaviour.
 Advising clients can help them to re-organise their lives.
 To cope with the everyday.
 Counselling is short term support to help the client get back to a sense of having some control of their lives.

 What do you normally get from counselling?

-The activities are solution focused.
+The activities are solution-focused.
 They concentrate on developing coping strategies.
 I help identify what to do.
-Give priorities to activities, and producing lists of critical activities.
+Give priorities to activities, and produce lists of critical activities.
 Counselling can include referring clients to specialist agencies.
 Where more appropriate short term work may be helpful.

-The number of counselling sessions is to between six and eight.
+The number of counselling sessions is between six and eight.
 I see counselling clients on a weekly basis.
-This way I keep a better handle on what happening for them.
+This way I keep a better handle on what happening to them.
 I offer practical short-term help for the current crisis.